 We LOVE Cornwall.
 As a kid most of my family holidays were to Cornwall and I will never tire of going there.
-This time round, we’d decided we needed a holiday but had very little money (having just moved and had some time off work) so we were on a very tight budget.
+This time round, we’d decided we needed a holiday but had very little money (having just moved and had some time off work).
+So, we were on a tight budget.

-We were looking to spend a maximum of £150 on accommodation and go for a week so I thought it was going to be impossible but thanks to a last minute deal at Hendra Holiday Park we found the bargain we were looking for.
-I have always been a bit unsure about the idea of going to a holiday park but after this holiday I am totally converted.
+We were looking to spend a maximum of £150 on accommodation and go for a week.
+I thought it was going to be impossible.
+However, thanks to a last minute deal at Hendra Holiday Park we found the bargain we were looking for.
+I have always been a bit unsure about the idea of a holiday park but after this holiday I am totally converted.

 First though, the journey and Exeter services…

-Ok, so it might seem weird to mention a service station in my recommendations but look at those hefty changing table straps!
+Ok, so it might seem weird to mention a service station in my recommendations but if you’ve driven long journeys with kids you’ll understand!
 If your kid is anything like mine (i.e. a wriggly, forever-trying-to-escape, monkey) then you’ll appreciate what an amazing find it was.
-There were also little plastic toys (to his left) to play with whilst I changed him.
+The changing table straps were chunky and there were also little plastic toys to play with whilst I changed him!

-Whilst the little guy slept we listened to the Scummy Mummies podcasts and I have to admit I enjoyed them so much that I was actually a little disappointed once we arrived and had to stop listening.
+Whilst the little guy slept we listened to the Scummy Mummies podcast.
+I enjoyed them so much that I was actually a little disappointed once we arrived and had to stop listening.
 If you haven’t listened to the Scummy Mummies yet, you must.
 They are hilarious!

 We stayed for a week at Hendra Holiday Park, just outside of Newquay in October.
 The week we’d picked happened to be toddler themed so we had the added bonus of extra activities for him.
 When you become parents your holidays look different and finding a place with free soft play is a win rather than a place with a good bar.
 Hendra ticked all our family holiday boxes.